 And if you ever have any other retirement-related questions that we can assist you with, please don’t hesitate to contact us via this email form: https://nysosc9.osc.state.ny.us/product/ccsub.nsf/fsWeb?OpenFrameset.
 One of our representatives will respond back to you within 3 to 5 business days.

-You probably know that members of the New York State & Local Retirement System (NYSLRS) become eligible for a death benefit after one year of service.
+Members of the New York State and Local Retirement System (NYSLRS) become eligible for a death benefit after one year of service.
 However, if you’re a New York State employee (meaning that you work for the State of New York), your beneficiary can also receive a death benefit from the Survivor’s Benefit Program for State employees.

 Eligibility Requirements for the Survivor’s Benefit Program